-Even the most experienced Google AdWords managers are constantly looking for new ways to improve their return rates.
+Even the most experienced PPC management agency managers are constantly looking for new ways to improve their return rates.

-If you’re not getting the results you had hoped for from your PPC ad campaigns, use the tips below to boost your PPC ROI:
+If you’re not getting the results you had hoped for from your PPC ad campaigns, use the tips below to boost your PPC ROI.

 1. To start boosting PPC ROI, look at your account structure.

 The first thing that you will need to look at when trying to boost your PPC ROI is your account structure.

 There two main parts of your PPC account that you’ll need to optimize are your campaigns and ad groups:

-So you’ll need to decide which campaign topics you would like to allocate your PPC marketing budget to before you create ad groups.
+So you’ll need to decide which campaign topics you would like to allocate your AdWords budget to before you create ad groups.

 This suggests that these keywords are not relevant to the ads in that group.
 Consider moving them to a different ad group with more relevant content.

 2. Use the best keyword match type based on your objective.

 Each has different pros and cons that you should consider before choosing the right type of keyword match type for your campaign.

 Broad Match Type

 This reaches the widest audience as your ad will appear any time a user types in any word that’s in your key phrase.

 Notice that the last phrase is not relevant to your original keyword phrase, but because it contains the word “luxury,” your ad may appear.

 However, not all of these clicks may be relevant.
 And as more irrelevant users click on your ads, your ad costs go up without improving your PPC ROI.

 Modified Broad Match Type

 This type of keyword match allows you to reach a wide audience, but provides better control over which type of search users will see your ad content.

 For instance, “luxury +condominiums” tells Google that search queries must contain the word “condominiums” in order to see your ad content.

 Though you may still find that not all of your PPC ad traffic is relevant, this is a good way to reach more of the right types of consumers with your paid search ads.

 Phrase Match Type

 With this match type, your ad content only appears for search engine users that type in your identified keyword phrases in the exact order you’ve entered them.

 This type of keyword match helps you reach more relevant consumers as it ensures that they are using all parts of your keyword phrase.

 Exact Match Type

 As the name implies, with exact match type, your ad only appears to those users who type in the exact keyword phrase that you are trying to target.

 With “luxury condominiums,” your PPC ad will only appear to those who search for this exact phrase, using those words in that exact order.

 3. Make sure your campaign has negative keywords identified.

 By using these keywords, you can help make sure that your ads are not appearing in front of search users who are just not a good fit for your brand.

 Be sure to think carefully about which negative keywords you plan to use so that you can avoid clicks from consumers who are not a good fit for your brand.

 4. Improve PPC ROI by determining customer acquisition costs.

 Knowing what the average customer is worth to your business helps you determine how much you are willing to spend to acquire that customer.

-For example, if you spent $100 on an AdWords campaign and acquired 10 customers, then you customer acquisition cost is $10.
+For example, if you spent $100 on an Ads campaign and acquired 10 customers, then your customer acquisition cost is $10.

 For example, if the average new customer brings $10,000 in new business to your brand, then a $10 customer acquisition cost may be worth it.